jjw2/SDC_Term1_P4/README.md

 Within the LaneInfo class, the values of lane curvature and center line offset are rate limited, and a maximum limit is put on curvature.
 This was done for a couple reasons:
 1. to smooth the output values for curvature and lane offset, so that they're a little easier to read in the video (otherwise, then can jump around a lot from loop to loop, making the values difficult to read)
-2. radius of curvature goes to infinity as the road straightens out; putting a cap on the radius of curvature (at 10 km in this case) also makes the values easier to read, and allows for the rate limiting above (i.e.: it would be difficult to rate limit the values if they were going to infinity, as they could "wind up," which would result in large errors when transitioning from a straight road (infinite radisu of curvature) to a curved road.
+2. radius of curvature goes to infinity as the road straightens out; putting a cap on the radius of curvature (at 10 km in this case) also makes the values easier to read, and allows for the rate limiting above (i.e.: it would be difficult to rate limit the values if they were going to infinity, as they could "wind up," which would result in large errors when transitioning from a straight road (infinite radius of curvature) to a curved road.

 See the comments in each of these classes for more information.